PISAresearch/pisa/12-watchtower-API.md

 The scope of this document includes:

-- A protocol for client/server comunication.
+- A protocol for client/server communication.
-- How to build appointments for the WatchTower, inluding key/locator derivation and data encryption.
+- How to build appointments for the WatchTower, including key/locator derivation and data encryption.
 - A format for the signed receipt.

 The scope of this bolt does not include: